RyanZhu1024/demo/README.md

 > pageToken is handled by using JWT, which is implemented in `TokenService`

 > to see the difference between optimized deck detail and unoptimized one, use `optimize` param when send request, which is set to 1 as optimized default and 0 denotes unoptimized.

+## Notes
+I assume that all the urls to be requestd are valid.
+All decks and cards exist.
+Since it's a prototype, 404 error is not handled.